tjdett/aorra-eresearch-2013/slides.md

 analysis of the raw data by relevant agencies takes considerable time, as does collation and publishing.

+Media coverage (and resulting public engagement) also benefits from timely delivery of new report cards.
+The "current" health of the reef will generally be of more public interest than its "historical" health.
+As demonstrated by the 2011 report, extreme weather events impact water quality a great deal, making data collected prior to them decidedly less "current".

 ---

 ## Why automate?